O-Karlsson/Priority-health-conditions-and-global-life-expectancy-disparities/README.md

-"main.do" creates the estimates (using dcmpsim.ado). "making data files.do" creates a data files including all estimates.
+"main.do" cleans the data and creates the estimates (using dcmpsim.ado). "making data files.do" creates a data files including all estimates.
 The file region.dta contains the regions used and are linked to the data using iso3.

 Data sources needed: